-Check the engine oil level during engine shut-down periods at intervals specified in Table 4-1.
+Check the engine oil level during engine shut-down periods at the intervals specified in Table 4-1.
 The oil dipstick and oil fill are located on the side of the engine (see Figure 4-1).
-The dipstick is stamped with FULL and ADD marks to indicate crankcase oil level.
-For accurate readings, stop the engine and wait about 10 minutes.
-This allows oil drainage into the crankcase before checking.
+The dipstick is stamped with FULL and ADD to indicated the level of oil in the crankcase.
+For accurate readings, shut off the engine and wait approximately 10 minutes before checking the oil level.
+This allows oil in the upper portion of the engine to drain back into the crankcase.

-Keep the oil level near as possible to the FULL mark on dipstick.
+Keep the oil level as near as possible to the FULL mark on the dipstick.
 Remove the oil fill cap and add oil of the same quality and brand when necessary.